EJFleet/pp5-flour-and-ferment/README.md

   <summary>Steps for cloning GitHub Repository</summary>

   1. Navigate to GitHub and log in.
-  2. The [My Cookbook Repository](https://github.com/EJFleet/pp4-my-cookbook-blog) can be found at this location.
+  2. The [GitHub repository](https://github.com/EJFleet/pp5-flour-and-ferment) can be found at this location.
   3. Above the repository file section, locate the '**Code**' button.
   4. Click on this button and choose your clone method from HTTPS, SSH or GitHub CLI, copy the URL to your clipboard by clicking the '**Copy**' button.
   5. Open your Git Bash Terminal.